Primary Research Projects

 Contingency in community assembly: priority and year effects in restoration (PRYER)

 Two alternative but potentially complementary paradigms shed light on the conceptual basis of community ecology for ecological restoration.
 Succession theory suggests that ecological restoration is the task of assisting, reestablishing, or accelerating natural succession toward a desired (climax) state.
 Some versions of assembly theory suggest that there may be multiple alternative ecological states that can be derived from a given species pool, making restoration efforts ambiguous and difficult.
 At the heart of these models is the idea of priority effects, in which chance variation in early arrival by different species changes the course of community development through preemption of space or other limiting resources.
 We are examining the strength of such priority effects and possible mechanisms to encourage or suppress them in restoration settings, often in the context of grassland communities.
 In particular, we are testing both temporal priority effects (planting less dominant species a year earlier than more dominant species) and spatial priority effects (planting in small-sale monocultures versus seed mixes).
 We are also examining a related form of contingency- year effects, in which year of establishment(or restoration) has profound effects on the trajectory of community development. (see Restoration Publications).
-Our California grassland restoration research has been supported by NSF and by CalFed through Audubon (pdf of an overall summary of the CalFed research, by our group and others).

 Secondary Research Projects

-Planting issues in ecological restoration (PIER)
+Critical issues in ecological restoration